U-TEC-A/A-Day-of-Code/README.md

 Our team comprises of two students who are pursuing their Bachelor of Computer Engineering degree from United Technical College, Bharatpur-11, Chitwan.

+The project was developed and completed in between 12pm and 5pm on the first day and presented in front of all the participants and judges on the second day of "**A Day of Code**" event organized by **Boston Center for I.T.
+Club** of **Boston International College**, located at Bharatpur Metropolitan City of Nepal.

 ## Awards:
 1. Second Position (First Runner-up) at "**A Day of Code**" event, and
 2. Best Code